ohmyzsh/ohmyzsh/plugins/colorize/README.md

 ## Usage

-* `ccat <file> [...files]`: prints the contents of the file (or files, if more than one are provided).
+* `ccat <file> [files]`: colorize the contents of the file (or files, if more than one are provided).
+If no arguments are passed it will colorize the standard input or stdin.

-It highlights the content based on the filename extension.
+Colorize will highlight the content based on the filename extension.
 If it can't find a syntax-highlighting method for a given extension, it will try to find one by looking at the file contents.
-If all else fails, it will just cat the file without syntax highlighting.
+If no highlight method is found it will just cat the file normally, without syntax highlighting.

 ## Requirements